Definition of Done – Where to Start?

 Being a Technical agile coach, we’ve been brought in to help establish Technical Excellence practices in teams that enable business agility

 .
 Teams tend to already have a preconceived idea of what they want to improve, yet they have no evidence for this.
-Value Stream Mapping can help the whole team explore and understand the workflow and collectively understand what is stopping the workflow from getting that value to the customers earlier as possible.
+Value Stream Mapping can help the whole team explore and understand the workflow and collectively understand what is stopping the workflow from getting that value to the customers as early as possible.

 Step 2: Benchmark.
 What is the current Definition of Done and what is currently not included?